FI-Mihej/Cengal/docs/coroutines_concepts.md

     i(FastAggregatorRequest().wait(DataStreamID))
     i(FastAggregatorWaitFor(DataStreamID))

+    coro_id: CoroID = i(PutCoro, my_concat_str_coro, 'hello', 'coro')  ## Creates coroutine and returns its ID
+    i(WaitCoro, WaitCoroRequest(result_required=False).single(coro_id))  ## Will wait until coro with coro_id will be finished.
+(Coro can be already finished before this call - it's totaly OK)
+    result: str = i(WaitCoro, WaitCoroRequest().single(coro_id))  ## Will wait until coro with coro_id will be finished.
+(Will raise `SubCoroutineNotFoundError` if coro was already finished before this call) assert 'hello coro' == result

+    result: str = i(RunCoro, my_concat_str_coro, 'hello', 'coro')  ## will create a new coro and waits until it will be finished

     i(WaitCoroRequest(timeout=0.01, kill_on_timeout=True, tree=True).list([
         CoroID_0,
         CoroID_1,
         CoroID_2,
-    ]))  # Will wait untill at least one of coroutines completes.
+    ]))  # Will wait until at least one of coroutines completes.
 Will kill all coroutines with all their children coroutines if timeout is reached before at leas one of coroutines completes.

     i(WaitCoroRequest(timeout=0.01, kill_on_timeout=True, tree=True).put_fastest([
         PutSingleCoroParams(my_coro_0, 'hello', 'world'),
         PSCP(my_coro_1, 'hello', 'world'),
         PSCP(my_coro_2, 'hello', 'world'),
-    ]))  # Will start three new corotine.
-Will wait untill at least one of coroutines completes.
+    ]))  # Will start three new corotines.
+Will wait until at least one of coroutines completes.
 Will kill all coroutines with all their children coroutines if timeout is reached before at leas one of coroutines completes.

     return 'Hello World'
 ```